BeamIO-Inc/espa-product-formatter/README.md

   * Created read/write routines which support reading Tiff files.
   * Created a routine to write the Geolocation tags for the Tiff files to be GeoTiff files.
-  * TODO: Created a generic read/write routine which calls either the raw binary or the Tiff specific read/write routines.